Amateur Playing Status Versus Professional Playing Status

 The Decision to “Turn Pro”

-If you’re in the category of professional long driver who has entered an event without advancing, it might make sense for you to get your amateur status back and come compete in ALD™.
+If you’re in the category of professional long driver who has entered an event (that offers prize money) without advancing, it might make sense for you to get your amateur status back and come compete in ALD™.
 Take advantage of the developmental opportunities that exist within our organization and with our associates.
 Make sure you can win at the amateur level before making the jump to professional.
 If you’re not dominating here, there’s little chance you’ll some how (miraculously) be an instant success as professional.

 USGA Reinstatement Application Information